subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 If the system is simulated at $T>T_c$ then the thermal energy will cause it to wander among all the possible spin configurations, and the net magnetization $m$ will stay at zero.
 If $T<T_c$ then the thermal energy will still cause disordering among the spins, but a fraction of the spins will tend to get aligned in the same direction on the average, causing $m>0$.

-## The Landau Theory for Phase Transitions: Introducing the Energy Landscape
+## The Landau Theory for Phase Transitions

-The method used to study phase transitions in the prevous section was based on the direct computation of the partition function, which in general is a tough task if the mean field approximation is not made.
 There is an alternative approach to studying phase transitions, and this was discovered by Lev Landau around 1940, and is based on the computation of the free energy F for a system.
 This method significantly expanded the range of systems that could be analyzed using the methods of statistical mechanics and is now the de facto technique used.
-It allows us to go beyond the assumption made by mean field analysis, by allowing the field to actually vary as a function of position, thus resulting in a generalization of statistical mechanics called statistical field theory.
+It allows us to go beyond the assumption made by mean field analysis, by allowing the magnetic field to actually vary as a function of position, thus resulting in a generalization of statistical mechanics called statistical field theory.
-Free energy based methods also serve as a starting point for ways in which statistical mechanics methods were first applied to the design of neural networks, as discussed in the following sections.
+Free energy based methods also serve as a starting point for ways in which statistical mechanics methods were first applied to the design of spin glass models, as discussed in the following sections.

 **The Case B = 0**